kdschmidt1/Sail_Instrument/Readme.md

 some Remarks:
 *  You have to provide polar data [Example](https://github.com/kdschmidt1/Sail_Instrument/blob/65a357926932284c8cf6eddd00fa86e13bc51392/polardaten/polare.xml) of yor boat in the /home/pi/avnav/user/viewer folder for calculating the laylines.
+If there is no polar.xml file in the user folder, the plugin will copy its own file to this location and you can use it as a template for your own polar data.

 A description how to prepare the polar.xml based on other formats will follow soon.